adobe-type-tools/Adobe-Japan1/README.md

 ### Duplicate Kanji Glyphs

-For historical reasons and for JIS90-compliance, the following three Supplement 0 kanji glyph pairs represent genuine duplicate glyphs, and their JIS83 (aka, JIS X 0208-1983) forms in Supplement 4 are shown for the sake of comparison:
+For historical reasons and for JIS90-compliance, the following three Supplement 0 kanji glyph pairs represent genuine duplicate glyphs, and their JIS83 (aka JIS X 0208-1983) forms in Supplement 4 are shown for the sake of comparison:

 **Primary Glyph** | **Duplicate Glyph** | **JIS83 Form**
 --- | --- | ---